13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 KEYNOTE: Challenges and opportunities for working with policy: Making change happen

-Speaker: Lucy Chappell, Chief Scientific Adviser, Department of Health and Social Care
+Speaker: Prof. Lucy Chappell, Chief Scientific Adviser, Department of Health and Social Care and CEO, NIHR

 10:10 - 10:40